Find Affordable College Courses

 27 Yearly Graduations

 University of Massachusetts - Boston tops the list of the most popular school in the U.S. for education/teaching of individuals with vision impairments majors who are seeking their master's degree.
 Each year, around 16,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,187 per year, while in-state graduate students, on average, pay $18,433 per year.
-The education/teaching of individuals with vision impairments program at University of Massachusetts - Boston awarded 27 master's degrees during the 2020-2021 school year.
-Of these students, 93% were women and 15% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,905 per year, while in-state graduate students, on average, pay $19,366 per year.
+During the most recent year for which we have data, 27 people received their master's degree in education/teaching of individuals with vision impairments from UMass Boston.
+About 78% of this group were women, and 4% were students from an underrepresented racial-ethnic group.

 #2